-Given the Group's international footprint and experience, and on the basis of its competitors' publications, ID Logistics estimates that this world market was worth some €254 billion in 2022, up 7.1% over 2021, when the market value rose 8.7% as the pandemic subsided (sources: Transport Intelligence, Company estimate).
+Given the Group's international footprint and experience, and on the basis of its competitors' publications, ID Logistics estimates that the global market was worth some €284 billion in 2023, up 3.3% over 2022 (sources: Transport Intelligence, Company estimate).
 Barring exceptional fluctuation due to the health crisis in 2020 and 2021, the global market is growing in line with inflation and GDP growth in the various local markets; growth is further boosted by a customer trend towards increased outsourcing.

-The world contract logistics market by region is estimated to break down as follows in 2021 (source: Transport Intelligence, Company estimate):
+The world contract logistics market by region was estimated to break down as follows in 2022 (source: Transport Intelligence, Company estimate):